 What is Digoxin?

-Digoxin, sold under the brand name Lanoxin, is a medicine used to treat various heart conditions.
-It is commonly used for atrial fibrillation, atrial flutter, and heart failure.
-Digoxin is taken by mouth or by injection in a vein.
+Digoxin, sold under the brand name Lanoxin, is a medication used to treat various heart conditions such as atrial fibrillation, atrial flutter, and heart failure.
+It can be taken orally or by injection into a vein.

-The dosage of this medicine is based on your medical condition, age, body weight, laboratory tests, and response to treatment.
+• Dosage is based on medical condition, age, body weight, lab tests, and response to treatment.

 • Dizziness